 A grant or contract award does not constitute a facility use agreement or a visiting scientist agreement.

 The facility use agreement shall, at a minimum, contain language governing the following: university liability & indemnification, non-disclosure, intellectual property rights, export control, access rules & regulations and fees to be paid by the user.

-The facility use agreement must be approved by the Dean and Chair of the department housing the facility and signed by the Associate Vice President for Research.
+The facility use agreement must be approved by the Dean and Chair of the department housing the facility and signed by the Associate Vice President for Research and Sponsored Programs.

 Scientists from other institutions and companies may need to visit university labs as part of a collaborative effort.

 The Visiting Scientist Agreement shall, at a minimum, contain language governing the following: university liability & indemnification, non-disclosure, intellectual property rights, export control, and access rules & regulations.